acassen/keepalived/doc/source/configuration_synopsis.rst

-notification_email          email accounts that will receive the notification mail  List notification_email_from     email to use when processing “MAIL FROM:” SMTP command  List smtp_server remote SMTP     server to use for sending mail notifications            alphanum smtp_connection_timeout     specify a timeout for SMTP stream processing            numerical lvs_id                      specify the name of the LVS director                    alphanum
+notification_email          email accounts that will receive the notification mail  List notification_email_from     email to use when processing “MAIL FROM:” SMTP command  List smtp_server remote SMTP     server to use for sending mail notifications            alphanum smtp_connect_timeout        specify a timeout for SMTP stream processing            numerical lvs_id                      specify the name of the LVS director                    alphanum
 ========================    ======================================================  =========